ashleefv/ApplNumComp/paper.md

 affiliations:
  - name: School of Chemical Engineering, Oklahoma State University
    index: 1
- - name: Department of Chemical and Biological Engineering, University at Buffalo
+ - name: Department of Chemical and Biological Engineering, University at Buffalo, The State University of New York
    index: 2
- - name: Department of Engineering Education, University at Buffalo
+ - name: Department of Engineering Education, University at Buffalo, The State University of New York
    index: 3
- - name:
+ - name: Institute for Computational and Data Sciences, University at Buffalo, The State University of New York
   index: 4
-date: 6 April 2021
+date: 11 April 2021
 bibliography: paper.bib
 ---
 # Summary